FreeRTOS/FreeRTOS-Kernel/MISRA.md

 _Ref 4.12_
   - Heap memory solutions utilize pvPortMalloc/vPortFree to provide heap memory for dynamic object allocation.
 These functions may rely upon the malloc/free of the underlying port.
-Static allocation is reccomended for MISRA compliant applications.
+Static allocation is recommended for MISRA compliant applications.

     Affected Files: